 Troubleshooting DRS URI access in Terra

-If the data referenced by a DRS URI is access-controlled (i.e. not public), access requires successful authentication and authorization.
-If your workflow fails immediately, it's usually because the WDL cannot access the data.
+If the data referenced by a DRS URI is access-controlled (i.e., not public), access requires successful authentication and authorization.
+For example, if a workflow that operates over DRS URIs fails immediately, it's usually because the WDL cannot access the data.
 This is often due to either an expired authorization link or an error configuring the workflow (for example, if there is a typo in the attribute name on the configuration form).

 To access data provided by external services, you must have an up-to-date link to that service in your Terra user Profile - External Identities tab.

-To learn more about linking to external services (including step-by-step instructions), see Linking authorization/accessing controlled data on external servers.
+To learn more about linking to external services (including step-by-step instructions), see How to access controlled data on external servers.